-You are the expert when it comes to your child.
-This guide offers steps for choosing care, questions to ask programs, and things to look for as you visit child care programs.
+You are the expert when it comes to finding child care.
+This guide offers steps for choosing care, questions to ask programs, and things to look for as you visit child care programs and consider caregivers.
 It also has additional information about child care and links to useful resources.